Fantasy football (association): Open

 The open option exists for leagues in which every football can be chosen by every fantasy manager.
 The fantasy managers usually have a limited budget, and every football player has been assigned a price.
 Fantasy managers must stay within their allocated budget, but can select any player from the league.

 Draft

 The draft option exists for leagues in which every football player can only be chosen once.
 There is a set order for player selection, and the fantasy managers may or may not have a budget to work from.
 Draft leagues often have trading between fantasy managers.

 Auction

 The auction option exists for leagues in which every football player can only be chosen once.
 Fantasy managers are given a budget, with which they can bid on football players.
 If they win the auction for a player, that player can be selected in their team only.

+Governance

+Formal governance structures have been established to emulate real-world sports regulation.
+One such example is the Global Fantasy Assoccer Federation (GFAF), a global governing body for fantasy associations and sports lead by President William Hutton.

+Founded in Lincoln, United Kingdom, GFAF publishes a formal International Sporting Code, modeled loosely after the FIA’s International Sporting Code used in motorsport.
+It governs player conduct, disciplinary procedures, and draft operations across participating leagues.
+The organization includes roles such as Deputy President, League Commissioner, Deputy Commissioner of Governance, and Deputy Commissioner of Sport, and utilizes a TMO/VAR-style review system to settle disputes.

+It also comprises regional bodies, such as USFA (United States Fantasy Association) and LEMFA (Lincoln EM Fantasy Assoccer), which sub-governs specific leagues like the Collyweston Assoccer FPL Draft which is jointly organized by Collyweston Assoccer and William Hutton Organization.

+Among the most prominent competitions under GFAF jurisdiction is the LEMFA Collyweston Assoccer FPL Draft, known for its structured election process, venue grading system, and governance mechanisms.
+The league has developed a formalized rulebook and administrative system mirroring traditional sports federations.

+The GFAF also have a podcast available on most podcast sites worldwide.
+It covers fantasy sports such as MW Clarkson fantasy endurance, Fantasy Premier League and the governance of fantasy sports.